arjmandi/purple/README.md

 Which one do we mean by general intelligence?

-DeepMind has come to the conclusion that to build intelligent "[Reward is enough](https://www.sciencedirect.com/science/article/pii/S0004370221000862)".
+DeepMind has come to the conclusion that to build intelligent "Reward is enough"[^2].
-OpenAI is more focused on scaling transformer models which has been summarized into "[Gradient descent can do it](https://twitter.com/sama/status/1638983750934724608)".
+OpenAI is more focused on scaling transformer models which has been summarized into "Gradient descent can do it[^3]".
 And referring to the Turing test, DeepMind, OpenAI, Anthropic, Meta and others built systems that are indistinguishable from humans in a conversation to an extreme extent.
-Yet some of us don't consider them AGI[^].
-[openai and deepmind definitions of intelligence]
+Yet it can be evidently argued that these are not AGI[^4].

 # Design concepts
 I introduce three main concepts: